 We've assembled some of our most asked questions - odds are the answer you need is here.
 Read our Frequently Asked Questions.

 Master's Degree Options

 Explore the full list of M.S. in Education concentrations.
-Each option also includes a description to assist you in undertstanding the differences between our program options.
+Each option also includes a description to highlight the differences between our program options.
 Read more about our Master's Degree in Education options.

 Feedback from our candidates is a vital component to program improvement.
-All Master’s and advanced credential program candidates are requested to complete a set of brief online surveys at various points throughout their program.
+All Master’s and advanced credential program candidates are asked to complete a set of brief online surveys at various points throughout their program.
 All surveys are confidential.
 The College of Education compiles the data and uses it for program purposes only.
-Read more about our Surveys.
+Read more about our surveys.

 - Four-year bachelor’s degree from an accredited institution